 The 1985 Chicago Bears were notorious for their impenetrable revolutionary defense, which played together from 1984 to 1986.
-They went 15-1 that season, and won the Super Bowl while setting an NFL record for 72 sacks, allowing only 10 points during the playoffs.
+They went 15-1 in the 1985 season, and won that year’s Super Bowl while setting an NFL record for 72 sacks, allowing only 10 points during the playoffs.
 The next year, they set a then-NFL record (for a 16-game season), allowing only 186 points and losing in the playoffs only to the upcoming champions, the Washington Redskins.

 The 2007 New England Patriots hold the best ELO rating

 The ELO rating system is a method that evaluates players’ skills level in competitor-versus-competitor games.
 It can be used to compare teams during current and different years.
 According to the ELO rating, the 2007 New England Patriots are the best team in NFL history.
 It`s really rare and unpopular to state that about a team that didn’t win the Super Bowl that year, but the ELO rating puts them much higher than any other team.

 The 2007 Patriots finished their season with a whopping 16-0 record, and held an 1824 ELO rating, with a peak of 1849.
 The following highest ELO rating is 1792, by the 2004 Patriots, who won the Super Bowl that year.
 Had the 2007 Patriots won the Super Bowl (and they would have if it wasn’t for the helmet catch), their rating would be even higher.